 - Business in the Community: http://www.bitc.ie

-On the other hand, as a foreign associate, you are expected to give your Irish counterparts the leeway to be late.
+On the other hand, as a foreign associate, you should to give your Irish counterparts the leeway to be late.
 Generally, the Irish are not very time conscious and very often are not punctual for business or social meetings.
 However, usually they are not more than 15 minutes late.
 When the waiting exceeds this period you should consider telephoning them and re-arranging the meeting.

 For further information please see below: